 Definition and Clinical FeaturesTop

-Secondary hypoparathyroidism is a condition characterized by decreased parathyroid hormone (PTH) secretion, which results from the inhibitory effect of PTH-independent hypercalcemia (Table.
-Causes of hypercalcemia).
+Secondary hypoparathyroidism is a condition characterized by decreased parathyroid hormone (PTH) secretion, which results from the inhibitory effect of PTH-independent hypercalcemia (Table 5.5-1).
 Symptoms of the underlying condition—the actual cause of hypercalcemia—may be observed along with the symptoms of hypercalcemia.

 Laboratory tests reveal hypercalcemia and low serum PTH levels.